Branching processes with interactions: the subcritical cooperative regime: Proofs

 \subsection{Moment duality property and proof of Theorem \ref{lemma:characterization}.}

-The aim of this section is to prove Theorem \ref{lemma:characterization} which characterizes a class of jump-diffusions which fulfills the moment duality property with respect to branching processes with interactions and without annihilation, i.e. $a=0$.
+The aim of this section is to prove Theorem \ref{lemma:characterization} which characterizes a class of jump-diffusions which fulfills the moment duality property with respect to (sub)critical branching processes with interactions and without annihilation, i.e. $a=0$.
 This moment duality will be very helpful for our purposes.
-The proof of Theorem \ref{lemma:characterization} is implicit in the discussion below (see Lemmas \ref{lemma3} and \ref{lemma1}).
+The proof of Theorem \ref{lemma:characterization} follows Lemmas \ref{lemma3} and \ref{lemma1} below.